 Click here for the Outer Banks Trail website.
 And teachers, check out the accompanying activity guide for students in our teacher section.

 Recruiting for Sanctuary Advisory Council

 NOAA's Monitor National Marine Sanctuary is seeking applicants for three primary seats on its advisory council.
 The council ensures public participation in sanctuary management and provides advice to the sanctuary superintendent.

 The sanctuary is accepting applications for the following seats: recreational/commercial fishing (two) and youth.
+Applications are due September 30, 2014.
 For more information and to download an application click here.